 \begin{proposition} Suppose that $\nu>0$, and $T$ is a phylogenetic $X$-tree, with strictly positive edge lengths $\ell$.
 Then there exists edge lengths $\ell'$ for $T$ for which $\EE[FD_{(T, \ell)}(Y)] = PD_{(T, \ell')}(Y)$ for all subsets $Y$ of $X$ if and only if $T$ has the shape of one of the four trees shown in Fig.~\ref{fig_4trees}. \end{proposition}

 As was the case for Proposition~\ref{pro4}, the `only if' part of Proposition~\ref{pro5} also holds if we restrict the subsets $Y$ of $X$ to be just those of size at most 3.
-Note also that the edge lengths $\ell$ and $\ell'$ need not be ultrametric.
+This result remains true even if one allows the edge lengths $\ell$ and $\ell'$ to be non-ultrametric.

 The function $Y \mapsto \EE[FD_{(T, \ell)}(Y)]$ (and a related deterministic measure of the evolution of feature diversity) forms the basis of the recently proposed `EvoHeritage' suite of biodiversity measures \cite{ros23}, in which the gain and loss of features provides a more nuanced measure of biodiversity than simpler PD-based measures.